cj-mills/unity-onnx-inference-cv-plugin/README.md

-# Unity ONNX YOLOX Detector Plugin
+# Unity ONNX Computer Vision Inference Plugin
-This repository houses a Unity native plugin, built in Visual Studio, that leverages ONNX Runtime for object detection using a YOLOX model.
+This repository houses a simple native plugin for the Unity game engine, built in Visual Studio, that leverages the ONNX Runtime to perform inference with computer vision models.
+The plugin works with models that take a single RGB image.

+## Demo Projects

+- [unity-onnxruntime-inference-yolox-demo](https://github.com/cj-mills/unity-onnxruntime-inference-yolox-demo): A simple Unity project demonstrating how to perform object detection with ONNX Runtime.